peckjd/cpsc318/lab11/README.md

 #### Set up the Scanner

-- [Register](https://www.tenable.com/tenable-for-education/nessus-essentials) for a Nessus Essentials Activation Code
+- [Register](https://www.tenable.com/tenable-for-education/nessus-essentials) for a Nessus Essentials Activation Code using your UMW email address and entering `University of Mary Washington` for the organization.
 - Use git to clone the [course repository](https://github.com/peckjd/cpsc318)
 - Go to the lab 11 directory
-- Create an .env file using the included template, .env-template
-  - You *should never* commit populated .env files.
-- Edit the newly created .env file and add a username, password, and your Nessus Activation Code
-- Start the nessus container using docker-compose
+- Start the nessus container using `docker compose up -d`
 - If you're running docker on Lightsail, go to lightsail.aws.com and modify your instance's firewall to allow https access to port 8834

-#### Create a Nessus Scan
 - Open a browser and go to the Nessus UI.
 Nessus defaults to using a self signed certificate.
 You will need to accept the warning in your browser in order to proceed.
   - Using Docker Desktop: `https://localhost:8834`
   - Using Lightsail: `https://<lightsail IP>:8834`
-- Log in to Nessus using the username and password you saved in the .env file
+- Select **Nessus Essentials** and click **Continue**
+- Click **Skip**
+- Enter the activation code you received in your email during registration and click **Continue**
+- Create a user and click **Submit**
+- Wait for Nessus to download and compile its plugins
+  - The site will refresh after a few minutes and show a notification stating `Plugins are compiling.
+Nessus functionality will be limited until compilation is complete`
+  - This can take a while depending on how many resources are allocated to the container
+  - You will see a notification stating `Plugins are done compiling` when this task finishes.

+#### Create a Nessus Scan
 - If prompted, cancel the host discovery scan.
-- Click **New Scan** in the upper right corner
+- Click the blue **New Scan** button in the upper right of the webpage
+  - If you don't see this button, click **Scans** in the menu bar
+  - The button will be disabled until the plugins are done compiling
 - Click **Basic Network Scan**
 - Enter `Lab 11 - <Last Name>` in the **Name** field
-- Enter the IP for your hardened lightsail instance in the **Targets** field
+- Enter the public IP for the lightsail instance you hardened in lab 10 in the **Targets** field
 - Select the **Credentials** tab
 - Click **SSH**
 - Set the **Authentication method** to `public key`